Interstate 687

 Interstate 687 (I-687) was a proposed auxiliary Interstate Highway in the Capital District region of New York in the United States.
-The highway would have connected I-90 in to I-87 and the Albany International Airport in Colonie.
+The highway would have connected I-90 in to I-87 and Albany International Airport in Colonie.
 I-687 faced opposition from those living in the path of the highway, and ultimately all that was built of the highway was its interchange with I-90 in Albany, which now connects to a surface road, Corporate Woods Boulevard.
-The project was cancelled in 1973, and I-687 was removed from the Interstate Highway System four years later.
-A small portion of what would have been I-687 is now used as a connector between the Adirondack Northway and the Albany International Airport, however it does not have a route designation and was completed as its own separate project in November 2019.
+The project was canceled in 1973, and I-687 was removed from the Interstate Highway System four years later.
+A small portion of what would have been I-687 is now used as a connector between the Adirondack Northway and Albany International Airport; it, however, does not have a route designation and was completed as its own separate project in November 2019.

 Route description

 I-687 was to begin between exits 24 and 25 on the New York State Thruway.
-It would continue north to a diamond intersection with NY-5 (Central Avenue).
-It would then proceed north and east to an exit with NY-155, and farther to an interchange with Interstate 88, via a connector running on the west side of the airport.
-I-687 would then have an entrance to the Albany International Airport, the main reason for its existence.
-Continuing east, I-687 would then have a cloverleaf interchange with Interstate 87 (the Adirondack Northway).
-Continuing east, I-687 would enter an interchange with a proposed northward extension of NY-85 (the Crosstown Arterial), serving as the northern terminus of NY-85.
+It would continue north to a diamond intersection with New York State Route 5 (NY 5; Central Avenue).
+It would then proceed north and east to an exit with NY 155, and farther to an interchange with I-88, via a connector running on the west side of the airport.
+I-687 would then have an entrance to Albany International Airport, the main reason for its existence.
+Continuing east, I-687 would then have a cloverleaf interchange with I-87 (Adirondack Northway).
+Continuing east, I-687 would enter an interchange with a proposed northward extension of NY 85 (Crosstown Arterial), serving as the northern terminus of NY 85.
 The highway would then curve southeast into a diamond interchange with Osborne Road.
-After one final interchange with Everett Road, I-687 would end at exit 5A on I-90, now not associated with the Thruway.
-This would also include an entrance and exit to North Manning Boulevard, for direct access to Downtown Albany.
+After one final interchange with Everett Road, I-687 would end at exit 5A on I-90, now not associated with the thruway.
+This would also include an entrance and exit to North Manning Boulevard, for direct access to downtown Albany.
 The highway would have been 9.10 mi long.